LukeLin/javascriptDesignPatterns/README.md

   <b>Creational Patterns</b>
-  Abstract Factory	  Creates an instance of several families of classes Builder	  Separates object construction from its representation Factory Method	  Creates an instance of several derived classes Prototype	  A fully initialized instance to be copied or cloned Singleton	  A class of which only a single instance can exist
+  Abstract Factory	  Creates an instance of several families of classes<br>
+  Builder	  Separates object construction from its representation<br>
+  Factory Method	  Creates an instance of several derived classes<br>
+  Prototype	  A fully initialized instance to be copied or cloned<br>
+  Singleton	  A class of which only a single instance can exist<br>

   <b>Structural Patterns</b>
-  Adapter	  Match interfaces of different classes Bridge	  Separates an object’s interface from its implementation Composite	  A tree structure of simple and composite objects Decorator	  Add responsibilities to objects dynamically Facade	  A single class that represents an entire subsystem Flyweight	  A fine-grained instance used for efficient sharing Proxy	  An object representing another object
+  Adapter	  Match interfaces of different classes<br>
+  Bridge	  Separates an object’s interface from its implementation<br>
+  Composite	  A tree structure of simple and composite objects<br>
+  Decorator	  Add responsibilities to objects dynamically<br>
+  Facade	  A single class that represents an entire subsystem<br>
+  Flyweight	  A fine-grained instance used for efficient sharing<br>
+  Proxy	  An object representing another object<br>

   <b>Behavioral Patterns</b>
   Chain of Resp.
-A way of passing a request between a chain of objects Command	  Encapsulate a command request as an object Interpreter	  A way to include language elements in a program Iterator	  Sequentially access the elements of a collection Mediator	  Defines simplified communication between classes Memento	  Capture and restore an object's internal state Observer	  A way of notifying change to a number of classes State	  Alter an object's behavior when its state changes Strategy	  Encapsulates an algorithm inside a class Template Method	  Defer the exact steps of an algorithm to a subclass Visitor	  Defines a new operation to a class without change
+A way of passing a request between a chain of objects<br>
+  Command	  Encapsulate a command request as an object<br>
+  Interpreter	  A way to include language elements in a program<br>
+  Iterator	  Sequentially access the elements of a collection<br>
+  Mediator	  Defines simplified communication between classes<br>
+  Memento	  Capture and restore an object's internal state<br>
+  Observer	  A way of notifying change to a number of classes<br>
+  State	  Alter an object's behavior when its state changes<br>
+  Strategy	  Encapsulates an algorithm inside a class<br>
+  Template Method	  Defer the exact steps of an algorithm to a subclass<br>
+  Visitor	  Defines a new operation to a class without change<br>